Path Ranking with Attention to Type Hierarchies: Abstract

 \section{Abstract}

-The knowledge base completion problem is the problem of inferring missing information from existing facts in knowledge bases.
-Path-ranking based methods use sequences of relations as general patterns of paths for prediction.
-However, these patterns usually lack accuracy because they are generic and can often apply to widely varying scenarios.
-We leverage type hierarchies of entities to create a new class of path patterns that are both discriminative and generalizable.
-Then we propose an attention-based RNN model, which can be trained end-to-end, to discover the new path patterns most suitable for the data.
-Experiments conducted on two benchmark knowledge base completion datasets demonstrate that the proposed model outperforms existing methods by a statistically significant margin.
-Our quantitative analysis of the path patterns show they balance between generalization and discrimination.
+The objective of the knowledge base completion problem is to infer missing information from existing facts in a knowledge base.
+Prior work has demonstrated the effectiveness of path-ranking based methods, which solve the problem by discovering observable patterns in knowledge graphs, consisting of nodes representing entities and edges representing relations.
+However, these patterns either lack accuracy because they rely solely on relations or cannot easily generalize due to the direct use of specific entity information.
+We introduce Attentive Path Ranking, a novel path pattern representation that leverages type hierarchies of entities to both avoid ambiguity and maintain generalization.
+Then, we present an end-to-end trained attention-based RNN model to discover the new path patterns from data.
+Experiments conducted on benchmark knowledge base completion datasets WN18RR and FB15k-237 demonstrate that the proposed model outperforms existing methods on the fact prediction task by statistically significant margins of $26\%$ and $10\%$, respectively.
+Furthermore, quantitative and qualitative analyses show that the path patterns balance between generalization and discrimination.